xieweiAlex/English_Learning/words/2024/words-Mar.md

+The Federal Reserve sticks to its plans, despite an uncertain situation.
+buy in trenches.

+**make the cut**.
+he is a reserved, almost **taciturn** man.
+The room was **alight** with lamps.
+the boy's face was **alight** with excitement.

-A book by Steven Sloman and Philip Fernbach, two cognitive scientists, argues that humans evolved as part of a hive mind, benefiting from co-operation and community.
+A book by Steven Sloman and Philip Fernbach, two **cognitive scientists**, argues that humans evolved as part of a **hive mind**, benefiting from co-operation and community.
-The brain is an immensely complex organ, which changes radically as it ages.
+The brain is an **immensely** complex organ, which changes radically as it ages.
-And if all this brainpower leaves you feeling a little deficient, know that being clever isn’t all it’s cracked up to be.
-1843, our sister magazine, asked why so many bright sparks end up as miserable misfits.
+And if all this brainpower leaves you feeling a little **deficient**, know that being clever isn’t all it’s **cracked up** to be.
+1843, our sister magazine, asked why so many **bright sparks** end up as miserable misfits.

 > You can make time or make excuses